JonasMendez/SORTER/README.md

 3. Know the working directory of your probe references for command line input, may be placed in /workingdirectory/cleanfastq/

 4. Locus references should be in FASTA format.
-Reference IDS may have any labels, but each unique reference must be annotated with "L#_..." at the begnning of the sequence ID (i.e. directly after the ">") to generate an index for all references to be used by the pipeline.
+Reference IDs may have any labels, but each reference locus must be annotated with "L#_..." at the begnning of the sequence ID (i.e. directly after the ">") to generate an index for all reference loci to be used by the pipeline.
+Multiple references may be used for the same targeted locus, but they must be annotated with the same locus index number.

 AS FOLLOWS: